White nationalists are trying to use “free speech” to control the terms of the conversation. Don’t let them.

 Like playing a record designed to vibrate sonically at the very frequencies that would destroy a record player, this kind of “free speech” activism is aimed at destroying the machinery that gave it the right to exist in the first place.

 We actually don’t need to tolerate Nazis.
 We don’t need to give them a platform at public universities or use the media to distribute their messaging.
 Any press is good press, so I hesitated even writing this post.
-But between becoming a target of the Alt-Right for something I wrote way back in May 2016 (an experience I talk about here) and having conversations with several of these people in person this weekend, I opted to make this a Medium post because I feel like I’ve developed some recommendations that might benefit others.
+But between becoming a target of the alt-right for something I wrote way back in May 2016 (an experience I talk about here) and having conversations with several of these people in person, I opted to make this a Medium post because I feel like I’ve developed some recommendations that might benefit others.

 These insights are not set in stone, and may evolve as my understanding of these forces deepens, so please take my list as a work in progress and do your own homework.
 (In fact, that’s recommendation #1!)